hashkat/hashkat/docs/tutorial12.md

         follow: {function: constant, value: 0.0001}
 ```

 For a linear follow rate, the function must be set to 'linear' and a 'slope' and 'y_intercept' specified.
-The 'y_intercept' is the initial rate of follows per simulated minute and the 'slope' is the amount the rate increases per simulated month.
+The 'y_intercept' is the initial rate of follows per simulated minute (like 'value' above) and the 'slope' is the amount the rate increases per simulated month.

 ```pythonn
 agents: